Staffbase/go-measure-things/README.md

 ## Grafana

-Simply run the following command to start Grafan locally in a docker container.
+Simply run the following command to start Grafana locally in a docker container.

 ```
 docker run \